Submission Master Grappling Dummy Reviewed – Best Grappling Dummy for BJJ & MMA

 - For instance, in order to practice in the guard with most grappling dummies, you must pick up the legs and hold them in order to perform your moves.
 With the Submission Master, on the other hand, you can practice more realistically and focus solely on your guard passing moves.
 What a novel idea.

-- In addition to being able to hold its legs in position for guard training, another advantage of this grappling dummy is its ability to hold its arms out in a bear hug position and return to the position after each move.
+- In addition to being able to hold its legs in position for guard training, another advantage of this submission master dummy is its ability to hold its arms out in a bear hug position and return to the position after each move.
 Not only does this save you a ton of time, but aside from training with an actual partner, it also allows you to practice your ground and pound or arm bars in the most realistic way possible.

 - The Submission Master is well-made and super durable as well.
 Made of top-quality Denier Cordura, it’s built to take a beating and keep on ticking just like you!